zzsnzmn/reverb/README.md

 # Reverb

 Built on OS X using ruby 2.0.0.
-There may be some pathing issues on other operating systems (CSV vs csv?)
+There may be some pathing issues on other operating systems (This can surely be resolved).

 CLI App usage:
 ```